josevalim/xgen/README.md

 Streams are guaranteed to be safe since a subscripton is only started when streaming starts and, in case the streaming process dies, the handler is removed from the event manager.

 Streams also accept two options: `:timeout` which leads to an error if the handler does not receive a message in X miliseconds and `:duration` which controls how long the subscription should live.
-Streams can also be cancelled by calling `GenEvent.remove_handler(pid, stream)`.
+Any stream can be cancelled by calling `GenEvent.remove_handler(stream)`.

+The benefit of such functionality is that events can be published and consumed without a need for callback modules which is useful for short-term/simple subscription schemas.

 ## Supervisor